Main Menu | Index of Topics | ShortList | Google Search

 Starting Points (Portals)

-• As a general door to everywhere, the Yahoo site has thousands of links to all kinds of sites.
-Check out the "Cool Sites".
-The list of sites has an easy to use index.
-In fact, you may want to use this site as the beginning site that is kicked off each time you start your Web browsing.
+• As a general door to everywhere (aka portal), the Yahoo site, as well as similar sites from MSN, Bing, etc, are useful.
+Some examples are listed below.
+In fact, you may want to use one of these sites, or use The Biglist, as the beginning site that is kicked off each time you start your Web browsing.
 Click here for instructions on how to do this.

 • HotSheet has a bunch of categories, weather, news, sports, etc., all in one place